 Top Places to Stay in Valencia

-When choosing the best Valencia accommodations, try and pick a hotel that is as close to the city center as possible.
+When deciding where to stay in Valencia, Spain, try and pick a hotel that is as close to the city center as possible.

 You’ll be in the heart of Valencia and surrounded by some of the finest restaurants, shows, and stores in the entire city.

 You’ll be just a short walk away from top Valencia attractions like the Silk Exchange, City Hall, and Valencia Cathedral (to see if your hotel is close to Valencia’s top attractions, visit this Valencia Tourist Map).